 Understanding Photofacials: What You Need to Know About IPL Laser and LED Treatments

-Because photofacials offer a safer alternative, with the added bonus of little to no downtime, it’s no wonder so many individuals are flocking to these relatively new treatments.
+As photofacials offer a safer alternative to older treatments — with the added bonus of little to no downtime — it’s no wonder so many people are flocking to these relatively new treatments.

 What are the different types of photofacial procedures?

 There are a variety of photofacial procedures, but the two most common incorporate intense pulsed light (IPL) and light emitting diode (LED).
 The names refer to the nature of the light being used in the procedure.

 IPL photofacials, also known as Pulsed Light Therapy, involve a handheld device that emits pulses of broad spectrum light through direct contact with the skin.
 It acts on the deeper layers of skin, making it ideal for treating broken capillaries, sun damage, and other impurities.

 While relatively simple, the procedure should still always be performed by a medical professional, ideally a board-certified plastic surgeon, in order to get the very best results, and to minimize any potential risks.

 LED photofacials involve handheld devices or lamps that emit various colors of LED light.
 The effects of this procedure are believed to be influenced by the color of the light.
 For example, blue light treats acne by killing acne-causing bacteria, while red light stimulates collagen production which in turn treats fine lines and wrinkles.